ntorii/testandplayrepo/README.md

 For mac, we use Terminal.
 For windows, you need to install cygwin. (http://www.mcclean-cooper.com/valentino/cygwin_install/)

+DO EXECUTE ANY COMMAND THAT LOOKS LIKE THIS: `rm -rf *`.

+THIS WILL FORCEFULLY DELETE EVERYTHING ON YOUR COMPUTER.
+DON'T DO IT.
+PROCEED WITH CAUTION WHEN YOU SEE SOMETHING LIKE THIS.

 I'll list some here that you will probably need to know:
 * `ls` lets you see the contents in the current directory
 * `ls -lah` lists the contents in the current directory with file permissions and more information.